 Gardening and growing things has always been and will always be a learning experience.
 Things change and we have to adapt.
 There are tons of websites, books, and videos that tell you how to do things and those are great.

-Having said all that today I thought we’d check out some fun gardening tips from other gardeners and hopefully you’ll find some great ideas to start planning your own garden.
+Having said all that today I thought we’d check out some fun gardening tips from other gardeners about how to grow various things, and don’t forget to involve the kids in gardening, hopefully you’ll find some great ideas to start planning your own garden.

 Let’s get started: